 On Sunday, March 15, Governor Tim Walz signed an executive order to close all schools starting Wednesday, March 18, through Friday, March 27.
-This closure is to allow schools time to prepare distance learning plans if a long-term closure is necessary.
-Saint Paul Public Schools are also closed Monday, March 16, and Tuesday, March 17, to begin preparing plans for distance learning and meal service for students during the statewide school closure.
+This closure was to allow schools time to prepare distance learning plans if a long-term closure became necessary.

 How long will schools stay closed?

-School will remain closed through at least Friday, March 27.
+Schools will remain closed through at least Friday, May 1.

 Will school events be canceled?